Statement Conclusion

 Statement: Some A are B. Some A are not B. Conclusions: I. All A are B II.
 Some A are not B

 Here, II is given directly, and I cannot be proven.
-But in exam questions with either-or, usually the answer is that neither I nor II follows.
+In exam questions with a genuine either-or pair, only one of the two complementary conclusions can be marked; otherwise the standard answer is that neither I nor II follows.

 Previous Year SSC CGL Patterns: